 Independent variables: Patient and provider characteristics

 Patient and provider characteristics available in the COAST and O-COAST datasets were discussed amongst the authors and selected for inclusion in the analysis if hypothesized to be associated with the selection of therapeutic interventions.
 Discussion among the author team was based upon their: (i) clinical experience as chiropractors; (ii) education experience in chiropractic teaching institutions; and (iii) reference to current literature.
 Considerations discussed included: (i) patient and provider characteristics commonly described in the literature when describing chiropractic practice or the use of treatments (e.g., age, sex, work-related complaint, BMI) [3, 14]; (ii) the likelihood of a patient characteristic to change the level of benefit or risk of adverse events associated with an intervention (e.g., older age or presence of comorbidities and increased risk of adverse events with manipulation) [15]; and (iii) the potential of a provider characteristic to be associated with provider experience or decision-making (e.g., years in practice, involvement in teaching) [16, 17].
 We included the following patient characteristics: age (calculated as a continuous variable, per decade of age); sex (male/female); presence of at least one comorbidity (yes/no); body mass index (BMI), categorised as underweight (<18.5), normal weight (18.5-<25; reference category), overweight (25-<30), and obese (≥30) [18]; initial presentation of a patient to the provider (yes/no); new complaint for the patient (yes/no); and whether the patient presented with a work-related complaint (yes/no).
 Provider characteristics included: sex (male/female); >5 years in clinical practice (yes/no); average number of patient visits per week (calculated as a continuous variable, per 25 patient visits); involved in teaching (yes/no); and country of practice (Australia/Canada).
 More than five years in clinical practice was selected as a cut-point to explore whether less clinical experience, and less time since entry-level clinical training, are associated with different treatment selections.
 Reducing the cut-point further (e.g., two or three years) reduced the number of patients in the lower clinical experience group, and would not allow for meaningful assessment.
 No imputation was performed for missing data.
-Missing data varied from 2.70% (patient sex) to 17.47% (work-related presentation); however, missingness did not appear to be random.
-Missing data were more common for some providers, often with missing data across multiple variables from the same encounter.
-Variables with the highest proportion of missing data (new patient, new complaint, work-related, all >15%) were more likely to be left blank if a ‘no’ response was intended.

 Data analysis